Choti Sarrdaarni: Plot

 Carefree and bubbly, Meher Kaur Dhillon falls in love with Manav Sharma who dream's to become an IAS and gets pregnant with his child.
 Meher's mother, Kulwant Kaur Dhillon, who is sarpanch of the village, and also a very proud and arrogant woman refuses to accept financially unstable Manav and thus stabs him and throws him into a river.
 She forces Meher to marry Sarabjit Singh Gill, the widowed president of Amritsar, who also has a 5-year-old son Paramjit so that she could become the MLA and also ensure Meher gets married into a rich and secure family.
 To save her unborn child from Kulwant, Meher agrees to the marriage.

 On the wedding night, Meher reveals her pregnancy to Sarab, who initially gets very upset.
 Meher however develops a very close bond with Param.
 Meher intends to leave the two and reside in Serbia with her unborn son, however, she and Sarab realize their love for each other.
 Sarab accepts her child.
 Sarab's sister, Harleen finds out the truth about Meher's pregnancy and pretends to accept it for Sarab.
 Meher gives birth to a son, Karanjit Singh Gill.
-Harleen and Sarab's half-sister, Aditi, come into Sarab and Meher's life, along with her fiance Vikram (who turns out to be Manav itself).
+Harleen and Sarab's half-sister, Aditi, come into Sarab and Meher's life, along with her fiance CBI officer Vikram Diwan (who turns out to be Manav itself).
 Many trials and tribulations occur, including the fight over Karan's custody, nonetheless, everything is sorted out in the end.
 Aditi and Manav fall in love and marry and Karan remains with Sarab and Meher.
 Later on, Meher is jailed for the allegation of murdering her brother Jagga and Sarab fails to save her.